 There are several real or suggested Zodiacal star maps, laid out on the ground, which centre on Boötes.
 That's just because the constellation lies near the pole of the Ecliptic, perpendicular to the Earth's orbital plane around the sun, so any Zodiacal map will be centred near it.
 But also, we are in Boötes as viewed from Tau Ceti, one of the nearest stars like our Sun, and at relativistic speeds, Epsilon Boötis would be a prime navigational reference on the journey here.8 And there was an even stranger development.

-After my book "Man and the Stars" came out,9 I was contacted by Alan Evans, who was then a Captain in British Military Intelligence.
+After my book "Man and the Stars" came out,9 I was contacted by Alan Evans, who was then a British Army Captain.
 He liked the analysis I'd made of Erich von Daniken's claims, where I concluded that Earth had not been visited more than four times, at most.
 Alan suggested we jointly attempt something still more systematic: if the Earth had ever been visited, our aim would be to find proof.
 He stressed that his was purely a personal interest, which had to remain confidential, but as he's since left the Army that no longer applies.

 We tightened up my approach into four categories of possible evidence.
 Category A would be our objective, an artefact of unquestionably extraterrestrial origin.
 Category B would be optical or electromagnetic anomalies pinpointing such an object (like the Tycho monolith in 2001); Category D would be the 'von Daniken material' of legends, drawings etc. which were no use except in suggesting areas to search for other types of evidence.
 But Alan pressed me to include a new category, C, which would be anomalous astronomical alignments in man-made structures - anomalous because they revealed knowledge which the builders should not have had.
 For example, on high-resolution photographs of Stonehenge, he had identified markings which seemed to indicate galactic alignments.